Hello, world

 .

-When a file needs the code defined in another file, one way to access it is requiring the "another file".
+When a file needs the code defined in another file, a way to access it is requiring the "another file".

 When we use require